-8. Welding.
-Perform all welding and Nondestructive Examination (NDE) as specified or shown on the Plans to meet ANSI/AASHTO/AWS Bridge Welding Code D1.5, except meet AWS D1.1 when welding steel poles, piles, tubes, railing, grates, grate frames, deck expansion joints, and existing structures.
+Welding.
+Perform all welding and Nondestructive Examination (NDE) as specified or shown on the Plans.
+Conform to the ANSI/AASHTO/AWS Bridge Welding Code D1.5 when welding new steel bridge girders, beams and stringers.
+Conform to the Structural Welding Code AWS D1.1 when welding all other steel structures.